 Lower temperatures cause reduced mobility of tiny components in almost all materials.
 When there is a lack of heat energy, atoms are less likely to change their location or magnetic moments’ direction: they freeze.
-For the first time, a group of scientists has seen the opposite behavior in a nickel oxide material related to high-temperature superconductors.
+Scientists have seen the opposite behavior in a nickel oxide material related to high-temperature superconductors for the first time.
 When this nickelate cools, the fluctuations get faster rather than freezing.
 The scientists observed them using x-ray correlation spectroscopy.
 The coherent soft x-rays allowed them to follow the order of elementary magnetic moments (spin dynamics) in space and time.

 Future x-ray sources, such as BESSY III, will produce many orders of magnitude more intense coherent x-ray radiation than current sources, allowing this spectroscopy technique to be extended to faster fluctuations (spin dynamics) and shorter length scales.

 Related Content: F-GIBS Spectroscopy Technique For Trace Element Detection